Transcript

 Or you more practical for example, what would it be?
 Citymapper?

 Citymapper yeah...
-Citymapper is a bit like Google Maps I think which is in every city.
-But it's true that it's very practical in Paris because when you take the metro or the bus or the streetcar, the application tells you exactly where you have to be in relation to where you are going.
+Citymapper is a bit like Google Maps I think, which is in every city.
+But it's really handy in Paris, because when you're on the metro, bus or streetcar, the app tells you exactly where you need to be in relation to where you're going.

-For example, if I go to the other end of Paris and I have to take three different subways.
-The app will say "sit in the front, sit in the back so that for the connection, you're in the best position to take the next metro and save as much time as possible.
-I really like this app
+For example, if I go to the other end of Paris and have to take three different metros.
+The app will say "place yourself at the front, place yourself at the back, so that for the connection, you're in the best possible position to take the next metro and save as much time as possible.
+I really like this app.

 In good app there is...
 Shazam.
 Ah yes Shazam.
 Shazam.

 It's a classic, but it's still good.
-It does... it's true that it's... you don't use it every day, but when you need it, you really need it.
+It's... it's true that it's... you don't use it every day, but when you need it, you really need it.
 Yeah.
-And Spotify too that's true.
+And Spotify too, that's true.
 Facebook or Spotify.

 Yeah Spotify.

-Yes, especially now I love it because there's the feature... well it's not so new, but the feature where you can display the lyrics of the songs in a big way on the whole screen.
-It's true that when I'm alone, I like to put it on and...
+Yes, especially now I love it because there's the feature...
+Well, it's not so new, but the feature where you can display the lyrics of the songs in a big way on the whole screen.
+It's true that when I'm on my own, I like to put it on and...
 I sing in secret.

 Yes, we don't use a lot of them.
 Anyway...

-I have a bit of everything that is classic.
-An application to scan documents, it's true that it's practical.
-Yeah I don't, I don't have a lot of apps.
+I have a bit of everything that's classic.
+An application for scanning documents is really handy.
+Yeah, I don't have many apps.

 Then you don't play games, like Candy Crush...
 No, not at all.